reinaldo-pinto/aws-eb/ebextensions_config.md

 #### Step 4
 - Build application.
-- Do new Deploy.
+- Do the upload of package.
 - Change the type of deployment in "Rolling updates and deployments" to Immutable.
-- Do deploy in your environment (Elastic Beanstalk) the new package/version.
+- Do new deploy in your environment (Elastic Beanstalk) the new package/version.